greenbone/gvm-tools/docs/install.rst

 the `pip`_ installer tool in conjunction with the `pypi`_ package repository.

 .. note:: All commands listed here use the general tool names.
-If some of these tools are provided by your distribution, you may need to use the explicit python 3 version of the tool, e.g. :program:`pip3`.
+If some of these tools are provided by your distribution, you may need to explicitly use the Python 3 version of the tool, e.g. :program:`pip3`.

 Using pip
 ---------